-Accordingly to the tale, when the first king of Athens, Cecrops decided to give a name to his city, he realized it needed a patron.
-Soon, gods started to make their intention known.
+According to the tale, when the first king of Athens, Cecrops decided to give a name to his city, he realized it needed a patron.
+Soon, gods started to make their intentions known.

 The dispute was between Athena the goddess of wisdom and Poseidon god of the sea.
 Athena suggested a contest: whoever gave the most generous gift to the people, would become the patron.

 Athena on the other hand gave the people an olive tree, which won her the contest and the heart of the people.
-In her honor, they gave the city the name Athens and erected temples and statues and the majestic Parthenon in the name of the goddess.
+In her honor, they gave the city the name Athens.
+The people then, erected temples, statues and the majestic Parthenon in the name of the goddess.

-Propyleaea is the monumental gateway of the Acropolis, it is the first building you see when you manage to finally climb the hill.
-To effectively get to the Acropolis you will have to pass through the Propylaea, but do take your time to admire the view overlooking the city, from this gateway.
+The monumental gateway of the Acropolis.
+It is the first building you see when you manage to finally climb the hill.
+To finally enter the Acropolis you will have to pass through the Propylaea, but do take your time to admire the view overlooking the city, from this gateway.

-It was built as part of the revival project Pericles, between 437 and 432 BCE, making Propylaea one of the newest buildings added by the Athenian leader.
+It was built as part of the revival project Pericles, between 437 and 432 BCE, making Propylaea one of the newest buildings added to the Acropolis.

-The building which consists of many columns, archways, and staircases, was incorporated into the Temple of the Athena Nike which was already built when the construction of the Propyleaea started.
+The building which consists of many columns, archways, and staircases, was incorporated into the Temple of the Athena Nike which was already built.

-As the main entrance to the Acropolis, the Propylaea served as a civil control point, with only three huge arches that conduct to the Acropolis, it was easy to control who was getting in the out of the site.
-You will note that this works very well, even nowadays, with the number of people passing through the gate to visit the site every day, the entrance is usually slowed down here, so be aware!
+As the main entrance to the Acropolis, the Propylaea served as a civil control point.
+With five gates, it was easy to control who was getting in and out of the site.
+You will notice that Propylaea serves its purpose even nowadays, with the number of people passing through the gate to visit the site every day, the entrance is usually slowed down here, so be aware!